So Long Davey!

-So Long Davey!, was an American alternative rock band that started in San Diego, California.
+So Long Davey!, is an American alternative rock band that started in San Diego, California.
 In 2012, So Long Davey! provided the soundtrack for the first full-length Sony PlayStation Home video game, Emo Ray VS The Intergalactic Teddy Bears.
 The band had self-released two extended play albums and one full-length album entitled The Real Houseboys of Beverly Hills before disbanding in August 2013.
+Lead singer, David Vaughn, announced the band’s return on June 30, 2024.

 Early career

 So Long Davey! was formed in 2007 by friends singer David Vaughn and guitarist James Austin in San Diego, California.
 Both musicians were classically trained but decided to perform rock music in dedication to their favorite bands and music acts.
 The first gigs were performed in an all ages San Diego music venue SOMA.
 The band was a crowd favorite and earned spots opening for Sum 41, Plain White T's, and Say Anything.

 In March 2008, So Long Davey! released their debut CD entitled Another Planet.
 The EP contained 4 songs including the title track and another crowd favorite, "You Got Me".
 The band received promotion in local publications and online social media that promoted their first release.
 In 2009, the band was selected to play the Kevin Says Stage on Vans Warped Tour.